ChrisRDavila/wordle-app/README.md

 ## Description

-_This application demonstrates using 2 different APIs, one from Random-Word-API and one from DictionaryAPI, to generate a wordle-simulation game.
+_Team project with vanilla js/intermediate looping/arrays/OOP and API calls.
+This application demonstrates using 2 different APIs, one from Random-Word-API and one from DictionaryAPI, to generate a wordle-simulation game.
 The APIs return parsed JSON data to the user for random 5-letter word generation and correct dictionary defintion of the word.
 Directions for the game are as follows:_
 * _Begin by clicking "New Game" button_
 * _A random 5-letter word has now been generated_
 * _Use the onscreen keyboard to make your guesses, 6 guesses total_